PIVOT 2026 Blog About Us PIVOT 2026 Conference - Learn More Login

 They measure success by revenue on an income statement.
 They should measure success by money moving in and out of accounts.

 This gap between accounting numbers and actual cash movement is where companies get into trouble.
 GAAP accounting shows you revenue when you earn it, not when you collect it.
 For planning and performance, this creates a dangerous illusion that everything is fine when the bank account tells a different story.
+If you have ever wondered why a profitable business can still struggle to make payroll, this gap is exactly the reason.

 Cash Flow Change Starts with Leadership

-Shifting from a "sales at all costs" mentality to a "cash flow first" culture does not happen by accident.
+Shifting from a "sales at all costs" mentality to a cash flow first culture does not happen by accident.
 It starts at the top.

 Making Cash Flow Everyone's Job